'It's a terrible thing': First helicopter pilot on the scene of Kaikōura boat tragedy speaks

 The coastguard arrived shortly afterwards.
 They jumped into the water but couldn't get under the boat and requested a diver.

-Stevenson fly back to Kaikōura picked up a diver and hovered beside the upturned vessel.
+Stevenson flew back to Kaikōura, picked up a diver and hovered beside the upturned vessel.

 "They jumped into the water out of the helicopter to see if there was anyone trapped inside the vessel," Stevenson said.

-Three rescue helicopters were sent to the scene, one for Wellington and two Westpac Rescue Helicopters from Christchurch
+Three rescue helicopters were sent to the scene, one for Wellington and two Westpac Rescue Helicopters from Christchurch.

-According to Stevenson, the sea conditions at Kaikoura were ideal, "a perfect day for boating" with just a light swell and little to no wind.
+According to Stevenson, the sea conditions at Kaikōura were ideal, "a perfect day for boating" with just a light swell and little to no wind.

 There had been whales in the area as he had been out whale watching with the fixed-wing aircraft.